Merge and Route

 Routing MIDI paths and configuring MIDI filters is easy with the full color LEDs and the one button per input / one button per output front panel layout.

 11 inputs and 17 outputs, including 5 PIN DINs, 3.5MM MIDI jacks (in both type A and type B flavors), 4 USB host ports (with 4 virtual USB MIDI input ports each), and a USB client (PC) connection with 12 virtual USB MIDI ports.
 Everything you could want for connecting MIDI gear in your studio.

 For more advanced tasks use the graphical UI on the sharp color OLED display.
 Using the tabs and folders style UI with the cursor buttons and encoder makes navigation simple.
 Once the MRCC is configured, save it to memory for recall later.
 All this with no confusing PC app.

 The optional MRCC Remote provides a convenient, clean solution for getting MIDI outputs to a remote location, such as into a 19″ rack or to your keyboard stand.
 The Remote is connected to MRCC with a single shielded Ethernet cable, eliminating a bundle of MIDI cables.

-The tentative schedule is, Kickstarter units to ship mid-March 2021.
-Backerkit orders are expect to ship by end of March.
+The tentative schedule is, Kickstarter units to ship Mid-May 2021.
+Backerkit pre-orders to ship late May.

 Some close ups of the MRCC screens in development.
 The OLED display is expensive, but looks so good: